The Golden Dragon Moral Story

 The moral of the story is that true power and prosperity come not from material wealth or possessions, but from virtues such as wisdom, courage, and selflessness.
 Aurum’s story teaches us the importance of respecting and valuing others for who they are, rather than coveting what they have.

-READ ALSO: The Magic Mirror Moral Story
+READ ALSO: The Little Ant's Journey Moral Story